Melodifestivalen 2012: Final

 The final of Melodifestivalen 2012 was held on 10 March 2012 at the Globe Arena in Stockholm.
 The two winners from each of the four heats and the two Second chance winners qualified for the final, a total of 10 songs.
 The winner was decided by a mix of televoting/SMS voting and jury voting.

 On 3 March 2011, SVT announced the 11 international groups that made up the jury vote.
 Each jury group gives their points as follows: 1, 2, 4, 6, 8, 10 and 12 points.
 The votes from the Swedish public were calculated the same way as the previous year.
 The points given to each song from televoting were a percentage of 473 points (equally the same total as the combined jury vote).
 For example, if a song had received 10% of the vote, then it would have received 47 points.
 If two songs had ended up at the same position, the people’s votes would have overrule the jury.

-Jury spokespersons (in order of appearances):